nedialkova-lab/mim-tRNAseq/docs/source/start.rst

 	conda actiavte mimseq
 	conda install -c bioconda mimseq

-Additional packageges are required that cannot be installed by `conda` before mim-tRNAseq can be run.
+Additional packages are required that cannot be installed by `conda` before mim-tRNAseq can be run.
 To install ggpol, please do the following:
 ::
 	Rscript -e 'devtools::install_version("ggpol", version = "0.0.5", repos="http://cran.us.r-project.org", upgrade = FALSE)'